merriekay/Researchers-Guide-to-UncommonVoice/README.md

 - came from a female (**F**) with a voice disorder (**D**) and is saying what is found in `si1997.txt`.
 We also know that it is 31 days since she had a Botox injection.

 ## Survey Results:
+As the paper describes, part of the data collection process was asking each speaker a series of questions.
+While the answers to these questions are not included in the data that is downloaded from the link, I've inlcuded them here as `uncommonvoice_user_data.csv`.